tiagodeliberali/SupplyDefenseRelease/README.md

 The release repository of the game

 ## To release the game
-Just Build the Unity3d game to the /public folder and push it to github.
+Just Build the Unity3d game to the /wwwroot folder and push it to github.

 ## How it works
-Today the github repo is being watch by heroku app and is automatically fired after the commit.
+Today the github repo is being watch by AZURE app and is automatically fired after the commit.

-Check the game at: https://supplydefense.herokuapp.com
+Check the game at: http://supplydefense.azurewebsites.net/